Heritage History, Family Crest & Coats of Arms

 Heritage is an ancient name dating from the times of the Anglo-Saxon tribes of Britain.
 It was a name for a person who was a person who held or occupied land inherited by an ancestor instead of acquiring it by means of the Feudal System.
 The surname Heritage is derived from the Old English word heritage, which in turn comes from the Old French words eritage and heritage.
 These words are derived from the Late Latin word heritagium, which comes from the word heres, which means heir.

 Early Origins of the Heritage family

 The surname Heritage was first found in Oxfordshire, where they held a family seat from very early times.

 Early History of the Heritage family

-Another 125 words (9 lines of text) covering the years 1273, 1519, 1558 and 1st. are included under the topic Early Heritage History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heritage research.
+Another 63 words (4 lines of text) covering the years 1273, 1519, 1558 and 1st. are included under the topic Early Heritage History in all our PDF Extended History products and printed products wherever possible.

 Heritage Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Heritage include Herytage, Heritage, Eritage, Erytage and others.

 Early Notables of the Heritage family (pre 1700)